 Sri Lanka’s fourth highest mountain, Adam’s peak, is a place of myths and legends.
-A mysterious footprint-shaped mark at the summit is one of the most popular religious sites in Sri Lanka.
+A mysterious footprint-shaped mark at the summit is one of the most famous religious sites in Sri Lanka.
 Buddhist legend states that it belongs to the Buddha, and Hindus claim this as the footprint of Lord Shiva.
-Christian’s also believe it to be where Adam first stepped after being kicked out of Eden.
+Christians also believe it to be where Adam first stepped after being kicked out of Eden.
 Rather poetically, the mountain has also been given the name ‘Butterfly Mountain’ – the place where butterflies go to die.

 Other foodie favourites include hoppers – the Sri Lankan pancake filled with curry, vegetables or eggs.
 And if you don’t fancy curry for breakfast, try the buffalo milk curd.
 Similar to Greek yoghurt but drizzled with palm treacle!
 If you have a craving for fried fast food after one too many Arracks, try the delicious Koththu Rotis!
-It’s a leftover-type-dish consisting of a mix of fish, chicken, egg, vegetable and flat bread strips, fried together and topped with curry sauce.
+It’s a leftover-type-dish consisting of a mix of fish, chicken, egg, vegetable and flatbread strips, fried together and topped with curry sauce.
 Mmm mm.

 Beaches & surf

 Having been in the game for over 50 years, Sri Lanka is big in the tea business.
-This is where the famous Lipton tea is produced!
-Picture verdant rolling hills as far as the eye can see, mist creeping up over the the hilltops, and the odd little lady hand-picking leaves.
+This is where the famous Lipton tea is produced.
+Picture verdant rolling hills as far as the eye can see, mist creeping up over the hilltops, and the odd little lady hand-picking leaves.
 Variety is never an issue as there are lots of different plantations and regions to choose from.
 Some are more historical than others such as Mackwoods, who specialise in teaching the process of tea making.
-Others like Uva Halpewatte provide a much more hands on experience.
+Others like Uva Halpewatte provide a much more hands-on experience.
 They specialise in inviting you to be part of each stage of the process, offering tastings at the end.
-Visiting the tea plantations are a great way to escape the heat and humidity, giving you a chance to relax a little in the cooler, hillier regions.
+Visiting the tea plantations are a great way to escape the heat and humidity, giving you a chance to relax in the cooler, hillier regions.

 Wildlife & safaris

 Galle is a UNESCO World Heritage Site, packed with history and beautiful architecture.
 Wandering these sleepy streets will give you an insight into what Sri Lanka once was.
-Galle was the island’s main maritime port and so remains of the colonial past are prevalent almost everywhere you go.
+Galle was the island’s main maritime port, and so remains of the colonial past are prevalent almost everywhere you go.
 At the heart of Galle is the old fortified quarter, surrounded by Galle Fort.
 Compared to the rest of Sri Lanka, Galle is an especially unusual place.
-The town is built around historic, dutch colonial architecture and the meandering, cobblestoned streets are lined with bohemian boutiques, trendy cafes and luxury restaurants.
-This, added to the tropical climate and the nearby beach nightlife at Unawatuna, makes for an interesting mix, and one you most definitely need to explore.
+The town is built around historic, dutch colonial architecture and cobblestoned streets are lined with bohemian boutiques, trendy cafes and luxury restaurants.
+This, added to the tropical climate and the nearby beach nightlife at Unawatuna, makes for an exciting mix, and one you most definitely need to explore.

 Train to Kandy

 Sri Lanka is a devoutly spiritual island with religion being at the core of its history and culture.
 Buddhism is the dominant religion, with Christians and Hindus making up the majority of the rest.
 Temples and ancient religious sites are sprinkled all over the island.
-Some of which are world famous and some are tiny, personal sites that may not be a popular tourist destination, but if you are lucky enough to stumble upon them will be something to remember.
-A must visit is the popular ‘Temple of The Sacred Tooth Relic’ in Kandy.
+Some of which are world-famous and some are tiny, personal sites that may not be a popular tourist destination, but if you are lucky enough to stumble upon them will be something to remember.
+A must visit is the famous ‘Temple of The Sacred Tooth Relic’ in Kandy.
 Allegedly, the tooth belonged to Buddha and whoever holds the tooth, holds the governance of Sri Lanka.
 This temple is one of the holiest and most precious Buddhist sites in the world.
 If you travelled to this part of the globe, it would be a shame to miss it.

 With so much to see in such a small country, a tour is a great way to see the highlights.
 Tucan Travel offer several group tours to Sri Lanka which is a great, fuss-free way to explore.
 If you are short on time, the Sri Lanka 1 week holiday is the perfect way to fit in the must-see sites and famous destinations.
 If you would like a more personalised itinerary, Tucan Travel organise a two week tailor made tour which can be altered to work around what you want to do.